 Refer to r.19 of the Dangerous Goods Safety (Security Risk Substances) Regulations 2007.

-The completed and signed notice and certificate (if required) can be mailed to
+The completed and signed notification form and attachments (if any) should be mailed to:

 Department of Mines, Industry Regulation and Safety

-This notice must be lodged by the licence holder with Resources Safety at least 7 days prior to the date of expected arrival.
+This notice must be lodged by the licence holder with the department at least 7 days prior to the date of expected arrival.

 Explosives transported by water